From Statistics Explained

 The analysis that follows refers to the division breakdown (first 2-digit level of the Statistical classification of economic activities in the European Community (NACE) ).

-Table 1 show the evolution of sold value in constant price from 2008 to 2011.
+Table 1 indicates the evolution of sold value in constant price from 2008 to 2012.

-Three divisions have still more than 25 % decrease compare to 2008 :
+Two divisions have still more than 20% decrease compare to 2008 :

 The share of each sector remains quite stable between years (see details in attached Excel workbook).
-There is no sector for which its share of European production varied for more than 1 % in the last 4 years.
+The biggest variation in share of European production is registered for class 10, Food Products, with more than 1% in 2012 in comparison with 2008.

 Results by top product groups